 Parades lead by someone carrying that last bit of grain to be harvested were popular, as were parades featuring corn dollies made from those final sheaves.
 It’s impossible to know exactly what the corn dollies symbolized to various communities.
 They were often given names and titles, with “Crone” being particularly popular.
 Some of them were given seats of honor during the feasting.
 It’s easy to see a goddess in those dollies, though it’s impossible to know if such customs truly come from an ancient paganism or are simply seasonal rites that feel Pagan today.
 Regardless, they do illustrate a close relationship with the Earth, which I’ll always feel comfortable celebrating.

-Mabon’s lack of association with anything beyond the harvest and equinox has allowed it to become the amazing, laid-back Pagan Thanksgiving it was meant to be.
+The equinox’s lack of association with anything beyond the harvest and even night and day has allowed it to become the amazing, laid-back Pagan Thanksgiving it was meant to be.
 Post-Samhain Ritual I tend to be far too drained to do anything other than melt into a chair, and my dinner beforehand is usually eaten in silence, sometimes in the dark.
-There’s a lightness to Mabon, and a lack of expectation that opens up possibilities.
+There’s a lightness to this particular sabbat, and a lack of expectation that opens up possibilities.
 I like ritual to be serious and have some meaning, but not every ritual has to hit you over the head with what it’s trying to say.
 Harvest Home* is summed up in its name; post-summer everyone has returned from their various journeys and it’s time to celebrate another year of the Earth’s abundance.
 We’re home and it’s harvest time.

-*Before moving to California I’m not sure I had ever even heard the term “Harvest Home” before, but it’s a phrase attached to a lot of Equinox rituals out here.
-As I can often be slow to embrace change, I tend to stick with Mabon.
+*Before moving to California I’m not sure I had ever even heard the term “Harvest Home” before, but it’s a phrase attached to a few Equinox rituals out here.